Student health benefits plan

 If your current coverage is ending

-Currently enrolled full-time students whose existing health insurance coverage is ending can enroll in the University’s Student Health Benefits Plan before the published enrollment date (30 days) by submitting a copy of the termination letter from the current insurance carrier to Student Services at firstname.lastname@example.org.
+Currently enrolled full-time students whose existing health insurance coverage is ending can enroll in the University’s Student Health Benefits Plan before the published enrollment date (30 days) by submitting a copy of the termination letter from the current insurance carrier to the Office of Student Affairs at email@example.com.
 New coverage is available beginning the 15th of each month and continues until the next regular enrollment date.

 - For returning students: The Student Health Benefits Plan is in effect from August 15 to February 14 for the fall semester.

 - The Student Health Benefits Plan is in effect from February 15 to August 14 for the spring semester.
 New students entering the university in January will have coverage from January 15 to August 14.

 All students enrolled in full-time programs (except MBA/MPH), and all F-1 visa status students must purchase the Student Health Benefits Plan.
 Only students who are already enrolled in a U.S. based insurance plan through their employer (or the U.S. Military) or family may request a waiver of the university’s Student Health Benefits Plan.
 International students not currently residing in the United States are also eligible to waive this insurance requirement.
 It is the student's responsibility to track their student account and ensure they request a waiver on time.
 For any questions regarding the waiver process contact Student Affairs at Carey.Student@jhu.edu.

 To request a waiver, log in to SIS and complete a waiver request.
 Students are responsible to request a waiver by September 15.
 Students will not be permitted to waive coverage after the September 15 deadline.
 It is the student's responsibility to track their student account and ensure they request a waiver on time.